Factors any Animal Rights activist should consider when choosing a path:

 - The struggle to end Slavery in the United States took and was finally won in a Civil War which broke out more as a result of political interests than as result of moral interests.
 As oppose to the animal rights struggle, they had much more activists, they had much more money, the strugglers were the ones who were being oppressed and the oppressed side was closer species-wise to the oppressing side.

 - The human society has a clear interest to acknowledge the rights of the members of their own species, as they can profit from it.
 If human rights will not exist, society can lose much of its efficiency, and will function worse.
 This is the main reason society has a moral code, not because humans are caring beings, but because of society's self interest.
-As opposed to that, human society can only gain by not acknowledging the rights of other animals, as other animals cannot fight back - therefore, they are the perfect oppressed, and humans have no interest to give up this "gold mine", since these animals are being (violently) used for many human needs, and they cannot threat the function of human society.
+On the other hand, human society can only gain by not acknowledging the rights of other animals, as other animals cannot fight back - therefore, they are the perfect oppressed, and humans have no interest to give up this "gold mine", since these animals are being (violently) used for many human needs, and they cannot threaten the function of human society.

 - The human character is one that does not settle for what it has.
 It doesn't matter what is one's situation (socially, economically), people will always feel unsatisfied with what they have (even if they are rich and popular), and that going vegan and/or start considering animal rights is something they cannot deal with right now.
 Animal rights issues are pushed aside every time a human matter comes up (even if it is a small and insignificant one) because humans feel constantly miserable.
 It also has something to do with the over-achieving society we live in; where people are educated to aim as high as they can in every aspect of their lives.
 This results in a very self-centered society, in which new moral ideas that downgrade the human's condition are bound to fail.